timezra/jacoco-scala-maven-plugin/README.md

 jacoco-scala-maven-plugin [![Build Status](https://travis-ci.org/timezra/jacoco-scala-maven-plugin.png)](https://travis-ci.org/timezra/jacoco-scala-maven-plugin)
 ==================

 A maven plugin for creating filtered JaCoCo code coverage reports for Scala.
+Please read the companion blog entry (http://timezra.blogspot.com/2013/10/jacoco-and-scala.html) for more information on how to use this plug-in.

 Configuration
 ----------------------------------------------------